lennard134/TicketToRideLAMAS/index.md

 a certain colour might be drawn to cover a specific detour, adding more complexity.
 For this reason, no such knowledge is used by our agents.

-Due to the fact that agents only have two possible moves when claiming routes, we can encounter a situation where no agent is allowed to claim a new route as there is no possible route that allows reaching the destination or hinder opponents.
+Since agents only have two possible moves when claiming routes, we can encounter a situation where no agent is allowed to claim a new route as there is no possible route that allows reaching the destination or hinder opponents.
 This is a unique situation due to our simplifications and will be a cause for termination of the game when all three agents encounter this situation successively.

 ### Design choices in implementation
-The code is build up such that all the parameters like number of route cards or trains for example can be changed easily.
+The code is built up such that all the parameters like the number of route cards or trains for example can be changed easily.
 For simplicity, we now assume that we have three agents that each received three unique route cards at the beginning of the game.
 Besides that, the agents all receive 45 trains which can be placed on connections.

-The code is implemented using Western European cities where the most west city is Lisboa and the most east is Brindisi.
+The code is implemented using Western European cities where the most westerly city is Lisboa and the most easterly is Brindisi.
 In total, there are 24 cities in the game, and the agents receive three out of a total of X route cards.
-On the Ticket to Ride board there are often double connections between cities which can be utilized if there are more than 3 players.
+On the Ticket to Ride board, there are often double connections between cities which can be utilized if there are more than 3 players.
 As we have restricted ourselves to just three players, we only use single connections.

 #### An agent's turn
 Consider now an agent's turn given the simplifications and design choices.
 This agent considers three options, in this order:
-* Place trains on a connection between two cities to contribute to their own routes if they have the right number of train cards
+* Place trains on a connection between two cities to contribute to their routes if they have the right number of train cards
 * Place trains on a connection between two cities to block another agent if they have the right number of train cards
 * draw train cards (either from the visible or not visible cards);

 In case an agent chooses to place trains on a connection between two cities, it can only claim a connection when it is part of the resulting shortest route or when it purposefully blocks another agent on its shortest route.
-With purposefully blocking an opponent, we mean that it must know the card of the agent, and it claims a connection on the shortest route of this opponent.
+By purposefully blocking an opponent, we mean that it must know the card of the agent, and it claims a connection on the shortest route of this opponent.
 In case an agent chooses to draw train cards, the agent can draw the first card from either the (5) visible cards or the closed deck.
 If the agent does not draw a joker card from the visible cards, it can pick another card from either the visible cards (but not a joker card) or the closed deck.